wp-plugins/radio-station/readme.txt

 The following attributes are available for the shortcode:
-		'title' => The title you would like to appear over the on-air block 'show_avatar' => Display a show's thumbnail.
+		'title' => The title you would like to appear over the on-air block 'display_djs' => Display the names of the DJs on the show.
+Valid values are 0 for hide names, 1 for show names.
+Default is 0.
+		'show_avatar' => Display a show's thumbnail.
 Valid values are 0 for hide avatar, 1 for show avatar.
 Default is 0.
 		'show_link' => Display a link to a show's page.
 Valid values are 0 for hide link, 1 for show link.
 Default is 0.
 		'default_name' => The text you would like to display when no show is schedule for the current time.